tiesen243/yuki/README.md

   ├─ api
   |   └─ tRPC v11 router definition
   ├─ auth
-  |   └─ Authentication using lucia-auth and arctic.
+  |   └─ Authentication using lucia-auth.
   ├─ db
-  |   └─ Typesafe db calls using Prisma & Neon (PostgreSQL)
+  |   └─ Typesafe db calls using Prisma & Neon
-  ├─ ui
+  └─ ui
-  |   └─ Start of a UI package for the webapp using shadcn-ui
+      └─ Start of a UI package for the webapp using shadcn-ui tooling
-  ├─ email (ongoing)
-  |   └─ Email package using Resend with React Email
-  └─ uploader (ongoing)
-      └─ Upload images to S3 using Uploadthing tooling
   ├─ eslint
   |   └─ shared, fine-grained, eslint presets